 - Original Shipping bill.

-The above are some of the most important documents that require in every re-import shipments.
+The above are some of the most important documents that require in every re-import shipment.

-Now let’s talk about additional document requirement for re-import shipment in 3 different scenarios.
+Now let’s talk about additional document requirements for re-import shipment in 3 different scenarios.

 In addition to the above-mentioned documents.
 You will have to return the customs to the amount of Drawback, ROSL, and MEIS with interest.

-If you didn’t avail the MEIS benefit you need to provide a non-utilization letter from DGFT.
+If you didn’t avail of the MEIS benefit you need to provide a non-utilization letter from DGFT.

-In this case, you do not need to pay customs duty and IGST amount.
+In this case, you do not need to pay customs duty and the IGST amount.

-Additional Documents Required For Re-Import After Repair:- In the case of re-import after repair, You need to provide some additional documents.
+Additional Documents Required For Re-Import After Repair:- In the case of re-import after the repair, you need to provide some additional documents.